alemohamad/jsFB/readme.md

 ## About the project

-I created this plugin for a fast and ordered usage of the platform.
+I created this plugin for a fast and organized usage of the platform.

 ![Facebook](http://alemohamad.com/github/facebook-logo.png)